jcoglan/presentations/slides/di-eurucamp/faye/faye.md

 !SLIDE title
 # Wrong.
-## If you said ‘testing’, you lose ten internets
+## If you said ‘testing’, you owe me a beer

 !SLIDE title
 # s/testable/usable/